There's An App For That - Collaboration

 Dropbox stores your files safely in the cloud, where an unfortunate coffee spill can't erase them forever.

 Files saved in Dropbox are accessible from anywhere, and can be quickly shared with anyone else using a custom-generated link.
 If you're going to be sharing files with someone or a group of people regularly, you can also create a shared folder that everyone has access to, so they can add and copy what they need.
-This way there are no more questions about "Who has the latest version of this file?" or "Where did we save that?" as you pass files back and forth among team members.

 - Download the Dropbox app for your computer so that you have a folder that automatically syncs with your Dropbox account.

 - When you start working with a team, create a new shared Dropbox folder and give everyone access to it.
 That way, there are no questions about who has which files.

 - To get alerts whenever someone adds a file to your shared Dropbox folder.